pmem/pmem.github.io/glossary/index.md

 or (hopefully) the emerging non-volatile memory technologies would qualify for direct access.

-**NVM Library**

-Given the above definitions, one might ask why the current project is called the _NVM Library_ and not the _Persistent Memory Library_.
-The goal is to design the [NVM Library](/nvml/) so it can leverage the direct load/store capabilities of persistent memory, but also work on other NVM technologies (albeit not as optimally).
+**Persistent Memory Development Kit**

+[PMDK][pmdk] is a project with the goal of making persistent memory programming easier.
+It currently supports **ten libraries**, targeted at various use cases for persistent memory, along with language support for
+**C**, **C++**, **Java**, and **Python**, tools like the **pmemcheck** plug-in for valgrind, and an increasing body of documentation, code examples, tutorials, and [blog entries](/blog/).
+The libraries are tuned and validated to **production quality** and issued with a license that allows their use in both open- and closed-source products.
+And the project continues to grow as we learn about new use cases.

-Since the programming model for persistent memory is based on memory-mapped files, the library will work correctly on top of any NVM technology (like an SSD with a traditional file system on it).
+Since the programming model for persistent memory is based on memory-mapped files, the PMDK libraries will work correctly on top of any NVM technology (like an SSD with a traditional file system on it).
+However, it is optimized for the fine-grained, load/store persistence provided by persistent memory, so the performance will on traditional storage will be non-optimal, as operations like cache line flushes get turned into page writes to a block device on traditional storage.
+This means you can use storage (like your laptop's disk) to try out the PMDK libraries and you will get correct results.
+But you won't see performant results unless you use actual persistent memory.

+[pmdk]: http://pmem.io/pmdk/ "Persistent Memory Development Kit"